NoorBayari/Newsletter-Sign-Up/README.md

 # Newsletter-Sign-Up
 simple Node.JS web application that helps users subscribe to your newsletter using Mailchimp API

-if you want to use this in your projects you need to initalize NPM and install following packages :
+if you want to use this in your projects you need to initalize npm and install following packages :

 1. express
 2. https